fpanaccia/quasar-fire/README.md

 # Architecture overview

-The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices owning its own data/db when needed, also implements an api aggregator to offer an unified entry point for the microservices
+The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices owning its own data/db when needed, also implements an api aggregator to offer an unified entry point for the microservices.

 ![](.resources/Architecture.png)

+Every endpoint has it swagger with examples.

 # Test

-Having the last .Net Core SDK, Docker and Docker Compose installed, run the following commands in the directory **/src/**
+Having the last version of .Net Core SDK, Docker and Docker Compose installed, run the following commands in the directory **/src/**

 ```
 docker-compose build